Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/extreme-programming-practices.md

 The State of DevOps report is the best study available of the specific techniques and capabilities that amplify software delivery performance.
 It tracks the relationships between these capabilities right through to the success of the organisation.
 The structural equation model is part of this research.

-The model includes some of the practices and relationships found in the Extreme Programming practices two decades ago.
+The model includes some practices and relationships found in the Extreme Programming practices two decades ago.

 To explore this further, review the DevOps structural equation model and then read on to find a comparison.